The Printful Glossary: 50+ Ecommerce and Printing Terms Defined

 11. Mockup Generator

-This is a tool where you can upload your graphics to generate mockup images that you can upload to your store and print files you can save to your print file library.
-Watch the video tutorial on how it works here:
+Mockup generator is a tool where you can upload your graphics to generate mockup images that you can upload to your store and print files you can save to your print file library.
+Plus, you can also use our mockup generator’s text and clip art tools to create your own designs from scratch.
+Watch the video tutorial on how it all works:

 12. Product Push Generator

 This is a tool that lets you add products directly to your store from Printful.
+With the push generator, you can also use the text and clip art tools to create simple designs for your products and add them to your store.
 You can access the push generator by clicking the “Add Product” button in your dashboard.

-When we say integration, we’re referring to the connection between Printful and ecommerce platforms.
+When we say integration, we’re referring to the connection between Printful and an ecommerce platform.

 This stands for Application Programming Interface.
 An API essentially lets different software systems communicate with each other.
 Printful’s API automates sending orders from your store to our system, adding products, and setting up shipping.